cbcrg/nf-phdcourse20/README.md

 1. How to connect two processes by using the channel declarations
 2. How to resume the script execution skipping already already computed steps
-3. How to use the `tag` directive to provide a more readable execution output
-4. How to use the `publishDir` to store a process results in a path of your choice
+3. How to use the `publishDir` to store a process results in a path of your choice

 ### Step 5 - Quality control